 xs:string-based components, DDMSence treats the absence of some element/attribute in the same manner as it would treat that element/attribute if it were

 present but had an empty string as a value.
-The DDMS schema generally uses
+A string-based accessor will always return an empty string instead of a

 In some instances, the DDMS specification supports multiple string values, either by multiple elements (